What Happens When the Council Assesses Your Care Needs — and What You're Entitled To

 What makes CareVoice the right choice for your documentation needs

 Your legal rightThe Care Act 2014 gives you legal rights to assessment and support.
-Councils must meet eligible needs.
+Councils must assess anyone who appears to have needs.
+They must meet eligible needs.
+This isn't discretionary.

 What Care Professionals Say